Self-regulation and leadership

 But is that all that there is to reward and recognition?
 I think it represents just the tip of the iceberg

-Do new have the right approach?
+Do you have the right approach?

 When an employee comes to work with your organisation, they bring with them a lifetime of experiences, learnings and talents and their own cocktail of personal circumstances, needs and beliefs.
 That is simply because we are all human and all have our own individual journeys.

-Most workplace’;s formal reward and recognition programs don’t consider that – they just focus on job performance.
+Most workplace’s formal reward and recognition programs don’t consider that – they just focus on technical job performance – ie the outputs.
 There are commonly standard processes that people go through periodically without variation or recognition of diversity and often with subjective scoring systems that have little (if any) allowance for contextualisation to an employee’s particular circumstances.

 As Gallup and Workhuman’s third essential pillar states “one size doesn’t fit all” yet most reward and recognition systems in our workplaces are “one size fits all”.